BleuLlama/pac_1024/README.md

 I should also note that the color PROM and palette PROMs are extracted from the 1k ROM as well.
-The 16 byte Color PROM is extracted starting at 496 bytes and the 256 byte palette PROM is extracted starting at 512 bytes
+The 16 byte Color PROM is extracted starting at 592 bytes and the 256 byte palette PROM is extracted starting at 608 bytes.
+If you use the F4 browser of Mame, you'll also see here that the Color PROM is is mostly garbage.
+I needed more space for the program, so the Color PROM is inaccurate with the original game.

 Sound ROMs are extracted starting at the beginning of the ROM since we don't care about those right now anyway.

 All of this is taken care of in the Makefile, through the use of 'dd' on the assembled 1kbyte ROM file.

 All of this adds up.
-We end up with about 495 bytes to work with for our program.
-Just under HALF of the 1k alotted!
+We end up with right around HALF of the available 1 kilobyte alotted!

 I did this mainly because I wanted to see if I could, since I'm pretty sure it's never been done before (and with good reason).